Discovered: The even 'plumper' T. Rex

 Was the king of dinosaurs even bigger than paleontologists thought?
 In short: yes.
 Scientists have used sophisticated 3D laser scanners and computer modeling to "weigh" five T. Rex specimens, including "Sue," the biggest and most complete tyrannosaurus rex skeleton in existence.
 What did they find?
 Not only were the lizards 30 percent bigger than originally estimated, they "grew at faster rates than anyone imagined—as much as 3,950 pounds per year," according to History.
 "That's a hell of a lot of cheeseburgers," says paleontologist John Hutchinson of Royal Veterinary College, who worked on the study.
 A guide to the fascinating findings:

-Previously, the "tiny-limbed, razor-toothed" carnivore was estimated to be up to 40 feet long and weigh 14,000 pounds (seven tons) when fully grown, says History.
+Just how big were they?Previously, the "tiny-limbed, razor-toothed" carnivore was estimated to be up to 40 feet long and weigh 14,000 pounds (seven tons) when fully grown, says History.
 Now?
 Thanks to the 3D modeling, the "plumper" beasts are estimated to have sported more than "18,000 pounds of muscle and flesh on their barrel-chested frames."
 So much for the svelte T. Rex we've seen chasing down jeeps in various Jurassic Parks.

-Revised adolescent growth rates.
+What explains the jump in size?Revised adolescent growth rates.
 Apparently, the dinosaurs had a monstrous appetite, especially as teenagers.
 "Intriguingly, the smallest and youngest specimen weighed less than thought," says Ben Hirschler of Reuters, "indicating that the T. Rex grew more than twice as fast [as previously assumed] between 10 and 15 years of age" — as much as 11 pounds per day.

-Well, it means the "tyrant lizard king" might not have been much of a predator at all, says Nick Collins of Britain's Telegraph.
+So what if it's "plumper" than we thought?Well, it means the "tyrant lizard king" might not have been much of a predator at all, says Nick Collins of Britain's Telegraph.
 "Until the end of the 20th century, it was assumed that the T. Rex was a fast runner, reaching speeds of up to 45 miles per hour as it chased down prey."
 Now?
 Not only is it "extremely unlikely" that it could even reach speeds of 25 mph, but it may not have been able to run at all.
 Citing paleontologist Jack Horner, Collins says "its sluggish speed, its 'useless' arms and its tooth structure all indicate T. Rex was a scavenger who'd would feast on carcasses killed by out-and-out hunters like Velociraptors."